 Can you spot another difference in the way the 2 examples refer to the same federal grant?

-a VPR podcast featuring a review of 4 college acceptances.
+Listen to VPR’s Navigating College Financial Aid Letters podcast featuring a review of 4 college acceptance offers

-But what if your offer includes a federal Direct PLUS loan?
-This is a loan for parents—the parent is the only borrower for PLUS loans and the loan cannot be transferred to the student.
+3. Direct PLUS Loans: This is a loan for parents of students.
+The parent is the only borrower for PLUS loans and the loan cannot be transferred to the student.

-Some schools will include a PLUS loan in a student’s financial aid notification; others won’t.
 Parents, it’s your choice whether or not to borrow some or all of the amount offered.
-Federal PLUS loans have flexible repayment options, such as deferment during periods of hardship, but PLUS loans—unlike federal Direct loans for students—may have higher interest rates than available alternatives.
+Federal PLUS loans have flexible repayment options, such as deferment during periods of hardship.
+PLUS loans interest rates may also be higher than available alternatives, unlike federal Direct loans for students.

-Before borrowing the PLUS, pause and shop around for a loan with the best rate and other benefits for your situation.
-We show you how >
+Before borrowing the PLUS loan, pause and shop around for a loan with the best rate and other benefits for your situation.
+Compare VSAC’s latest loan rates compared to common competitors.

 Do you qualify for a PLUS loan?